ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 * Adjusted props for all components associated with `ConfirmationWindow` Component
 * Adjusted margin for `CMSAdmin` Component
 * Removed left-over `console.log()` from development
-* Adjusted font size in `TaskFormSections` Component
+* Adjusted font size for `TaskFormSections` Component
 * Added null check for checking pathname in `AdminLayout` Component
 * Added null check for checking pathname in `CalendarLayout` Component
-* Adjusted svg color in `ClientDetails` Component
+* Adjusted svg color for `ClientDetails` Component
-* Added default values for displaying client details in `ClientDetails` Component
+* Added `default` values for displaying client details in `ClientDetails` Component
 * Renamed `ClientInfo` Component to `ClientDetailsContent` Component
 * Adjusted breakpoint for `ClientItemCard` Component
 * Added content to render when processors are empty for `ClientItemCard` Component